 “Singin’ in the Rain” and “Funny Face” director Stanley Donen filed a lawsuit against News Corp.
-(NWSA)’s Twentieth Century Fox.
+(NWSA:US)’s Twentieth Century Fox.
 His 1974 profit participation contract with Fox for “Lucky Lady” provides that he should get 5 percent of the “adjusted gross receipts” of the movie after the break-even point based on 100 percent of the gross receipts, according to Donen’s complaint.

 Erica Netzley, a Sony Pictures spokeswoman, said in an e-mailed statement, ``We have not been served and do not have any comment at this time.''

 Kori Bernards, a spokeswoman for Universal, and Paramount spokesman Robert Lawson declined to comment on the lawsuits.
 Chris Petrikin, a Twentieth Century Fox spokesman, also declined to comment.